TBG as Topological Heavy Fermion: II. Analytical approximations of the model parameters: Additional numerical results

 First, we note that in the chiral limit ($w_0/w_1 = 0$), the heavy fermion wave functions become graphene-sublattice polarized~\cite{SON22} and, as a result, the $\alpha = 2$ amplitude of the $\beta = 1$ $f$-electron orbital vanishes.
 In this case [marked by a gray line in \cref{fig:G1:a}], one cannot define the spread $\lambda_2$.
 Second, we clearly observe that the hopping parameter $t_0$ goes to zero in the vicinity of the magic-angle, which indicates the validity of the model in this parameter region.
 In general, the $f$-electrons show a large overlap with the active TBG bands across the entire parameter space.
 One exception is the region corresponding to the upper-left corner of the $\mathcal{W}$ plot from \cref{fig:G1:c}, where, as discussed in \cref{app:subsec:numeric_details}, the energy of the $\Gamma_3$ irrep gets larger than the corresponding energies of the active bands at the $K_M$ and $M_M$ points.
 As such, the $f$-electrons are also supported on the remote bands, leading to a drop in the weight parameter $\mathcal{W}$.
 For the $v_{\star}''$ parameter, we confirm that it is generally smaller than $v_{\star}$ and $v_{\star}'$ and thus it is a good approximation to neglect it.
 Finally, $v_D^{\textrm(THF)}$ vanishes at the magic angle for any tunneling amplitude ratio.

 In the lower row of \cref{fig:G1}, we assess the validity of various analytical approximations of the THF single-particle parameters.
 First, in \cref{fig:G1:f}, we plot the relative error of approximation \cref{eq:tripod_lambda_2shell_approximation} for the spread parameter $\lambda_1^{(\textrm{2-shell})}$ obtained in \cref{app:subsec:analytic_forbitals_tripod} within the two-shell Tripod model.
 This approximation works well across a large region of the phase space we consider, except for small angles $\theta \sim \SI{0.75}{\degree}$ and tunneling amplitude ratios close to unity $w_0/w_1 \sim 1$, for which the expression in \cref{eq:tripod_lambda_2shell_approximation} is invalid.
 Next, we assess the validity of the assumption $\lambda_1 \approx \lambda_2$ used in deriving the approximations in \cref{sec:analytics_single_particle}.
 In \cref{fig:G1:g} we plot the relative difference between the two spread parameters, {\it i.e.}{} $|\lambda_1 - \lambda_2| / \text{max}(\lambda_1,\lambda_2)$, where $\lambda_1$ and $\lambda_2$ are both obtained numerically.
 We see that the approximation $\lambda_1 \approx \lambda_2$ works remarkably well, with the two spread parameters being within $30\%$ of one another across the entire phase diagram.
+It is worth noting that in the heavy fermion model proposed by Ref.~\cite{SHI22a}, the corresponding local orbitals also feature equal spreads within the two graphene sublattices.

 In \cref{fig:G1:h}, we plot the relative error of the one-shell Hexagon model approximation $M^{\textrm{1-shell}}$ from \cref{eq:M_app_approximation_one_shell}.
 Comparing \cref{fig:G1:h} with \cref{fig:main_sp_params:h}, we see that the two-shell Hexagon model approximation $M^{\textrm{2-shell}}$ from \cref{eq:M_approximation_two_shell} agrees much better with the numerical results.
 Finally, we plot the Dirac velocity of the TBG active bands obtained from the BM model and its one-shell Tripod approximation in \cref{fig:G1:i,fig:G1:j}, respectively.
 We see that the THF model approximates this Dirac velocity much better than the one-shell Tripod model (particularly at lower angles and large tunneling amplitude ratio).